internetarchive/openlibrary/scripts/gh_scripts/README.md

 `leads.leadLabel`: Text of the lead's `Lead: @` label.

-`leads.slackId`: The lead's Slack ID, which is used to trigger Slack notifications when the message is published.
+`leads.slackId`: The lead's Slack ID in their `mrkdwn` format, which is used to trigger Slack notifications when the message is published.

 ### Details